-1. A report on progress made in relation to that described in the first-year PhD Proposal.
-This should include an indication of where the student is relative to their original timetable, discussion of any significant changes to the original ideas and their implications for the research as a whole.

-2. An outline of the dissertation.
-This can be most usefully done by providing a chapter-bychapter outline.
+- 1. A report on progress made in relation to that described in the first-year PhD Proposal.
+This should include an indication of where the student is relative to their original timetable, discussion of any significant changes to the original ideas and their implications for the research as a whole. - 2.
+An outline of the thesis.
+This can be most usefully done by providing a chapter-by-chapter outline.
 Each of the proposed chapters will have a title.
 The main chapters (those describing the actual research) will have a one or two paragraph summary of their content.
-For every chapter there will be a summary of what work has been completed and what work remains to be done during the third year (for example, "chapter written", "chapter drafted", "research complete but not written", "research in progress", "research not started").

-3. A timetable that schedules the remaining work and indicates when the draft and final versions of the dissertation will be produced.

-4. A list of any papers published (with URLs so that the assessors can read the papers), a list of any papers in press, submitted, or in preparation, and a list of any presentations given, whether or not the presentation is associated with a paper.
+For every chapter there will be a summary of what work has been completed and what work remains to be done during the third year (for example, "chapter written", "chapter drafted", "research complete but not written", "research in progress", "research not started"). - 3.
+A timetable that schedules the remaining work and indicates when the draft and final versions of the thesis will be produced. - 4.
+A list of any papers published (with URLs so that the assessors can read the papers), a list of any papers in press, submitted, or in preparation, and a list of any presentations given, whether or not the presentation is associated with a paper.

 As with the first-year PhD Proposal, the student should submit an PDF copy of the document to the Secretary of the Degree Committee (see Important Dates) for assessment and discussion by two readers who will usually be independent of the supervisor except where a suitably qualified assessor cannot be found.
-The two readers will normally be the same as those for the first year examination and will be given a copy of the first-year report to cross-check against the second-year report.
+The two readers will normally be the same as those for the first-year examination and will be given a copy of the first-year report to cross-check against the second-year report.
+In some cases, candidates will be asked to attend another interview to discuss the progress.

-The two readers will submit their joint report to the supervisor who will then copy the text to the supervisor.
-The report will be seen by the Director of Postgraduate Studies and the Degree Committee, and students may ask for a copy from their supervisor.
+The two readers will submit their joint report to the Postgraduate Education Office who will then copy the text to the supervisor.
+The report will be seen by the Director of Postgraduate Education and the Degree Committee, and students may ask for a copy from their supervisor.

-Supervisors and assessors should pay particular attention to the plan for the remaining research and timely completion of the dissertation and may request a revised Schedule.
+Supervisors and assessors should pay particular attention to the plan for the remaining research and timely completion of the thesis and may request a revised Schedule.
 The assessment should be completed by September 30 (or equivalent) and the Secretary of the Degree Committee notified of the outcome.